Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: Introduction

 Moreover, the construction of vacua which have only the MSSM at low energies, has been also studied using either N=1 supersymmetric models or N=0 models that localize in part of their spectrum the MSSM.
-In the latter case, the MSSM is localized as part of the non-supersymmetric open string spectrum \cite{iba, kokosusy}.
-In the former case, N=1 semirealistic supersymmetric vacua based on intersecting D6-branes has also been explored in four dimensional orientifolds of type IIA on ${\bf T^6/Z_2 \times Z_2}$ \cite{cve}, ${\bf T^6/Z_4}$\cite{blu1}, ${\bf T^6/Z_2 \times Z_4}$ \cite{gabi}, and ${\bf T^6/Z_6}$ \cite{ottho}, where also GUT constructions have been analyzed \cite{cve,cve1,li}.
-The main characteristics of these models is that not all complex structure moduli are fixed and in some of these constructions part of their spectrum includes those of the N=1 SM in addition to extra massless chiral exotics \cite{cve}, \cite{ottho} or massless non-chiral exotics \cite{blu1} [We also note that there are model building attempts from orientifolds of Gepner models where also the N=1 SM, with three pairs of $H_u$, $H_d$ MSSM Higgs multiplets, was found but in the presence of extra massless non-chiral exotics \cite{sche}.].
-In \cite{ottho} the spectrum of the N=1 SM with no Higgs multiplets appears.
-The required 3 pairs of Higgs doublets $H_u$, $H_d$ appear in \cite{ottho} only after brane recombination (BR) is used.
-BR corresponds to processes that are not described by a free world-sheet CFT and thus CFT methods cannot be applied (rather string field theory may be used) in the calculation of spectrum and interactions.
-In those cases, brane recombination (BR) proceeds via flat directions that involve the presence of Higgs multiplets in previously massive N=2 sectors.
-BR can also may be used to perform similar transition examples in the five stack N=0 SM constructions of the present work.
-However, at the present state of the art BR models can not be considered as realistic.
-N=1 supersymmetric models may not be yet constructed from the present $Z_3 \times Z_3$ orientifold IB models.
-Instead in the present work we will focus our attention to the construction of non-supersymmetric models.
+In the latter case, the MSSM is localized as part of the non-supersymmetric open string spectrum where particles respect different N=1 supersymmetries \cite{iba, cre1} or where each particle of the MSSM preserves the same N=1 susy and the rest of the spectrum a different N=1 susy\cite{kokosusy, floko} In the former case, N=1 semirealistic supersymmetric vacua based on intersecting D6-branes has also been explored in four dimensional orientifolds of type IIA on ${\bf T^6/Z_2 \times Z_2}$ \cite{cve}, ${\bf T^6/Z_4}$\cite{blu1}, ${\bf T^6/Z_2 \times Z_4}$ \cite{gabi}, and ${\bf T^6/Z_6}$ \cite{ottho}, Z12-II \cite{bailin} and also N=1 GUT constructions have been analyzed \cite{cve}.
+The main characteristics of these models is that not all complex structure moduli are fixed and part of their spectrum includes those of the N=1 SM (MSSM) in addition to extra massless chiral exotics \cite{cve}, \cite{ottho} or massless non-chiral exotics \cite{blu1} [We also note that there are model building attempts from orientifolds of Gepner constructions where also the N=1 SM, with three pairs of $H_u$, $H_d$ MSSM Higgs multiplets, was found but in the presence of extra massless non-chiral exotics \cite{sche}.]
+While supersymmetric models have no gauge hierarchy problem and are stable vacua as they do not have RR $\&$ NSNS tadpoles, we we will focus our attention to the MBC of non-supersymmetric models on 4D $Z3 \times Z3$ IIA orientifolds \cite{kokoneo} for several reasons.
+First of all, the satisfaction RR tadpoles and Green-Schwarz anomaly cancellation mechanism cancels all gauge anomalies .
+Flavour changing neutral currents that could be a problem in low scale models $\sim 10^2 $ TeV \cite{abel} may be avoided as the scale of the models we study is at least $10^{13}$ GeV and higher.
+There is no sign of any supersymmetry after the present 7 TeV run of LHC.
+At present there is no hint from squarks and gluinos below 1 TeV from their R-parity channels in the MSSM.
+Unification of of the three gauge couplings constants works fine in the MSSM and does not work in the SM.
+In the context of intersecting branes \cite{gauge}, two of the gauge couplings unify, in a general N=1 supersymmetric model.
+Non-supersymmetric unification that we will study in this paper, is an open question.
+Complex moduli which can generate tadpoles are absent and the corresponding tadpoles vanish in the present models.
+Thus the effect of the orbifold symmetries in the present models that fix complex structure moduli, is equivalent to the effects we achieve, by turning on arbitrary fluxes on three-cycles invariant under the discrete symmetry \cite{fluxes}.
+Alternatively, one is using IIB to fix moduli \cite{bian}.
+Only the dilaton has a only non-vanishing tadpole, which could cause an instability.
+However, this problem is unsolved and it is possible that the vacua re-adjust themselves so that the true vacuum is reached when all orders are taken into account in perturbation theory \cite{dienes}.